Alkr04/Albin-Kron-Portfolio/Shellscape/README.md

 enouth whit my doom and gloom time to describe the hideus spagety that shuld be defenstrated.

 in the original consept for the game there was supose to be 3 bosses. one for each programer and since I was supose to make the first one I tried to create a modular system that the others culd use for there bosses.
+Do to that I tried to use inheritence to make it easy but it ended upp over complicating the scripts since some are 4 inherentes deep. the one some what good use was for the phase system.

+I used a state machene to determine the phase the boss was on.
+For some reason I made it in the uppdate funktion instead of making a seperet funktion that was only run when the boss took damage.